signet4grn/SIGNET/README.md

 ```bash
 signet -c nchr
 ```
-That is, when no value is provided, we will list the value of the specified parameter.
+That is, when no value is provided, we will display the value of the specified parameter.
 We can also use
 ```bash
 signet -c
 ```
-to display the values of parameters.
+to display the values of all parameters.
 We may also provide a way to reset the value of one parameter or all parameters to default values?
 Like the following?
 ```bash
 signet -c --d
 ```